caprazzo/fortytwo/README.txt

 As of couchdb 0.11(trunk) and couchdb-lucene 0.5(trunk) the app needs client-side javascript because _update functions only accept PUT (and html doesn't) and couchdb-lucene is not integrated with couchdb _list functions.

+Docs have been created using jsDoc and the provided jsdoc-template.

 Setup
 =====